noamross/noamross.net/content/musings/2019-12-15-git-hosting-for-the-distraught-and-the-restless/index.md

 There are a number of git hosting alternatives to GitHub, including BitBucket and the partially open-source GitLab (which can be self-hosted).
-[Gitea](https://gitea.io) is an open-source, non-commercial, and community managed self-hosted git hosting web server, written in Go.
+[Gitea](https://gitea.io) is an open-source, non-commercial, and community managed self-hosted git web service, written in Go.
 Forked from a one-person project called [gogs](https://gogs.io/), it is funded by both crowd funding and some corporate contributions.
 It's smaller and simpler than GitLab, and as a non-commercial service, less likely to be entangled to similar